Talbot County Sheriff's Department

 Jbollinger@talbotcountymd.gov | 410-770-8114

 Captain Bollinger joined the Talbot County Sheriff’s Office in March 2007 as a Lieutenant, Commander of the Criminal Investigation Unit.
 He was promoted to Captain in July 2018 and transferred to the Commander of the Patrol/Operations Division.
-In July 2019 Captain Bollinger was assigned as the Administrative Commander over seeing rules and regulations, training, civil process services, mandated reporting as required by Maryland Law and recruitment.
 During the 2021 Maryland Legislative session, many laws were adopted dealing with Police Reform.
-Captain Bollinger has been tasked with bringing the Talbot County Sheriff’s Office in compliance with the new mandates, which has been no easy task.
+Captain Bollinger has been tasked with bringing the Talbot County Sheriff’s Office in compliance with the new mandates.

 Captain Bollinger retired from the Maryland State Police in February 2007 after 27 years of service.
 He began his career as a road trooper in Charles County before being transferred to the Narcotics Unit working on the eastern shore of Maryland.
 Captain Bollinger spent the next 18 years working in various investigative divisions, with the last 11 years spent in the statewide homicide unit as the regional commander.